One for my Pregnancy Yoga class - what to Pack In Your Hospital Bag

 Have you started packing your hospital bag yet?
 Most pregnant women are packing their hospital bag at around 33-36 weeks of pregnancy (earlier for twins or more).
 Even if you are very much planning a homebirth, having a bag ready 'just in case' can be useful.
 If you're wondering what to pack, I’ve compiled a hospital bag checklist and free downloadable guide.....

-These are a couple of recipes that I shared in my Fertility Yoga Workshop at The Stables Yoga Centre in York at the weekend.
+These are a couple of recipes that I shared in my Fertility Yoga Workshop in York at the weekend.
 It's always nice to have a little sweet hit and a warm drink an afternoon of yoga, and so I made some treats that were nutrient dense and fertility focused yet still delicious too.
 But they are perfect not just for women trying to conceive or pregnant women, but actually for anyone look for a yummy treat that's actually rather good for you too - avoiding refined sugar and processed foods and packing in good fats, antioxidants, vitamins and trace minerals.
 Here's the recipes.
 Enjoy!Read More

 Exercise during pregnancy